SridharDnesh/CodePractice/README.md

 # This is my solutions to various problems in programming across various sites.
-I mainly used C++ to code.
+# I mainly use C++ to code.